 Google Analytics filter option

-The filter option was announced a few years back; and it’s easy to tweak.
+The filter option was announced a few years back, and it’s easy to tweak.

 Go to your Admin settings.
 Then, from the View panel, select View Settings.
 Scroll to the end of the options and check the Bot Filtering checkbox.
-When you do this, you’ve just successfully filter known bots and spiders from your Analytics metrics.
+When you do this, you’ve just successfully filtered known bots and spiders from your Analytics metrics.

 Now, you can expect real adjustments in your traffic signals that will help you improve your site for your audiences.